M50 motorway (Ireland): Layout

 The M50 was originally planned to divert traffic travelling on National Primary Routes away from the city (a full bypass of Dublin).
-Due to urban expansion and sprawl it now runs through Dublin's suburbs and serves as a route within Dublin, connecting the suburbs.
+Due to urban expansion and sprawl, it now runs through Dublin's suburbs and serves as a route within Dublin, connecting the suburbs.

 All of the National Primary Routes radiating from Dublin begin at their junctions with the M50.
 The junctions were originally in the form of grade-separated signal-controlled roundabout junctions, not free-flowing interchanges.
 The M50 mainline itself was free-flow through all junctions.
-The other primary routes served are the N1/M1 to Belfast/Dundalk/Newry, N2 to Derry/Monaghan, N3 to Cavan/Donegal/Navan, N4/M4 (N5) (M6) to Galway/Sligo/Westport, N7/M7 (M8) (M9) to Cork/Limerick/Waterford, and the N11/M11 to Wexford/Wicklow.
+The other primary routes served are the N1/M1 to Belfast/Dundalk/Newry, N2 to Derry/ Letterkenny/Monaghan/Ardee, N3 to Cavan/Donegal/Navan, N4/M4 (N5) (M6) to Galway/Sligo/Westport/Lucan, N7/M7 (M8) (M9) to Cork/Limerick/Waterford/Kilkenny/Naas, N81 to Tullow/Baltinglass/Blessington/and the N11/M11 to Wexford/Arklow/Wicklow/Bray.
 Additional junctions along the motorway serve other suburbs of Dublin such as Ballymun, Blanchardstown, Cherrywood, Dundrum, Sandyford and Tallaght.

-Most of these interchanges were subject to high levels of traffic congestion, as was the former toll-plaza north of the West-Link bridge.
+Most of these interchanges were subject to high levels of traffic congestion, as was the former toll plaza north of the West-Link bridge.
 The busier roundabout junctions were signal-controlled, with tailbacks extending for several kilometres at rush hour.
-The most infamous was the Red Cow roundabout junction with the N7, formerly dubbed the "Mad Cow Roundabout".
+The most infamous was the Red Cow Roundabout junction with the N7, jokingly dubbed the "Mad Cow Roundabout".
 As well as being the junction of two of the busiest roads in the State, the Luas tram Red Line from Tallaght to the city centre used to cross two slip roads at-grade, before continuing city-bound in the median of the R110 (formerly N7).
 As part of the M50 upgrade works (see below), these at-grade crossings were removed, and in December 2008, the completely reconstructed interchange was open.
-This greatly reduced the congestion at the once-notorious traffic black-spot.
+This greatly reduced the congestion at the once-notorious traffic black spot.

 The roundabout at the N3 is also notable as the Royal Canal and the Dublin-Sligo railway line pass through its centre.

 The original speed limit on the M50 was 70 mph (112 km/h).
 The Southern Cross Route from J12-J13 was given a lower limit of 60 mph (96 km/h), due to its more undulating, twisting route.
 The route from J3-J13 was changed to 100 km/h after the Republic of Ireland's speed limits became metric in 2005, while the Southeastern Motorway section (J13-J17) became 120 km/h.
 The Airport Motorway-Port Tunnel section of the route from J1-J3 has a speed limit of 80 km/h due to the closely packed junctions and heavy volume of weaving traffic.
 Average speed camera technology is in operation in the Port Tunnel section of the M50.